 By maintaining correct tyre pressure, we mitigate hazards associated with increased stopping distances – ultimately promoting safer journeys for all road users.

-Underinflated tires contribute to an increased risk of skidding on the road.
-When tires do not have enough air, they have less grip on the road surface, leading to a higher probability of skidding, especially during wet or slippery conditions.
+Underinflated tyres contribute to an increased risk of skidding on the road.
+When tyres do not have enough air, they have less grip on the road surface, leading to a higher probability of skidding, especially during wet or slippery conditions.

-This reduces the driver’s ability to safely maneuver and control the vehicle.
+This reduces the driver’s ability to safely manoeuvre and control the vehicle.

-Properly inflated tires are crucial in preventing skidding incidents as they ensure better traction with the road surface.
-Maintaining correct tire pressure significantly decreases the likelihood of skidding and enhances overall vehicle handling and safety.
+Properly inflated tyres are crucial in preventing skidding incidents as they ensure better traction with the road surface.
+Maintaining correct tyre pressure significantly decreases the likelihood of skidding and enhances overall vehicle handling and safety.

 Proper tyre pressure is vital to reduce the risk of increased wear and tear on your tyres.
 When tyres are under-inflated, they have more contact with the road surface, leading to a higher generation of heat.